Dislocation Quadrupoles

 quad.view_quad(W_quad)

-Dissociation of Screw dislocations in FCC Ni Quadrupoles
+Dissociated Screw dislocations in FCC Ni

-Dissociation of dislocation cores is another phenomenon that me be desirable in a quadrupole structure, especially as quadrupoles of just the partials can’t give much insight into the physics controlling when the partial cores are very close.
+Dissociation of dislocation cores is another phenomenon that may be desirable in a quadrupole structure, especially as quadrupoles of just the partials can’t give much insight into the physics controlling when the partial cores are very close.

 We can build quadrupole structures containing these dissociated cores by passing the partial_distance argument to build_quadrupole, similarly to how we would when building a cylinder for that dissociated system.